-- E13.
-Prior to the commencement of operation, an Operational Waste Management Plan (OWMP) must be prepared by a suitably qualified person.
+- E14.
+Prior to the commencement of operation, an Operational Waste Management Plan (OWMP) must be prepared by a suitably qualified person to the satisfaction of the Planning Secretary.
 The OWMP must be consistent with the Waste Management Plan prepared by Martens (Reference: P1706122JR03V02) dated February 2018, and form part of the OEMP and be prepared in accordance with Condition E2.
-The Plan must: - (a) detail the type and quantity of waste to be generated during construction and operation of the development; - (b) describe the handling, storage and disposal of all waste streams generated on site, consistent with the Protection of the Environment Operations Act 1997, Protection of the Environment Operations (Waste) Regulation 2014 and the EPA's Waste Classification Guideline; - (c) detail the materials to be reused or recycled, either on or off site; - (d) include the Management and Mitigation Measures to minimise impacts associated with waste, if required; - (e) confirm no waste must be placed for collection in a public place e.g. footpaths, roadways and reserves under any circumstances.
+The Plan must: - (a) detail the type and quantity of waste to be generated during construction and operation of the development; - (b) describe the handling, storage and disposal of all waste streams generated on site, consistent with the Protection of the Environment Operations Act 1997, Protection of the Environment Operations (Waste) Regulation 2014 and the EPA's Waste Classification Guideline; - (c) detail the materials to be reused or recycled, either on or off site; - include the Management and Mitigation Measures to minimise impacts associated with waste, if required; and - (e) confirm no waste must be placed for collection in a public place e.g. footpaths, roadways and reserves under any circumstances.